 Maintain familiarity with all aspects of Youth Shelters and Family Services (YSFS) philosophies, integrating and applying philosophies into everyday interactions and practice

 Maintain familiarity with and abide by all aspects of YSFS internal policies and procedures

 Participate as a member of agency and program teams

-- Maintain dynamic interaction with the Clinical Director concerning legal issues and program functioning
+C. Maintain dynamic interaction with the Program Director concerning legal issues and program functioning

 SPECIFIC PROGRAM DUTIES